rootofdata/rootofdata/README.md

 ### Hi there 👋

 🚀 **Exploring the world of Data Science and AI**
+💼 Currently working as an **AI Consultant**, helping businesses unlock the potential of AI
 🎓 Studied **Mathematics & Statistics** at **Soongsil University**
-🎯 Currently on the lookout for exciting opportunities in **ML & AI**
+🎯 Always seeking new opportunities in **ML & AI** to create impactful solutions
 🎉 Passionate about building things that make data speak 📊

 **Where to find me**
 - **Tech Blog:** [Honey of Data](https://honeyofdata.tistory.com/) | [Naver Blog](https://blog.naver.com/dudtjr4915/)